garjilius/FileLister/README.md

-# VideoLister
+# FileLister
-Simple app to list all video files in a given directory (and its subdirectories).
-Outputs a text file
+Java app to list all files of specified extensions in a given directory (and its subdirectories).
+Outputs a .CSV file including files name and size in MB.

 You can download the launchable JAR file from /target folder.
 Requires JRE 8